Learn new skills, connect in real time, and grow your career in the Salesblazer Community.

 How do sales pipelines work?

 A sales pipeline follows the journey prospects take from first contact to purchase.
-Once a lead has been deemed qualified (a good fit for the product), they enter the pipeline as a prospect and reps track progress as sales conversations unfold.
+Once a sales leadOpens in a new window has been deemed qualified (a good fit for the product), they enter the pipeline as a prospect and reps track progress as sales conversations unfold.
 When the prospect meets specific exit criteria (requirements needed to complete a pipeline stage), they move to the next stage in the pipeline.
-This progression is typically tracked using a customer relationship management (CRM) platform often built into sales software and displayed in a dashboard that provides a visual representation of the pipeline’s health and performance.
+This progression is typically tracked using a customer relationship management (CRM)Opens in a new window platform often built into sales software and displayed in a dashboard that provides a visual representation of the pipeline’s health and performance.

 You can compare this journey to a free-flowing river.
 If there are problems upstream, there will eventually be problems downstream.
 For example, let’s say you noticed deals are getting stuck in the meeting/demo stage.
 In too many instances, prospects attend the meetings but don’t move forward, causing a bottleneck.
 To tackle this, you can evaluate the effectiveness of your demo videos and refine the content as necessary, or review the recordings of recent demos to identify areas of improvement.
 You can also offer additional training for your reps on how to lead effective demo calls.